SirHeads/phoenix_hypervisor_scripts/bin/phoenix_establish_hypervisor.txt

     else
         log_warn "File descriptor 4 (debug log) not available during validation. jq errors will go to stderr." fi
-    # Use eval to safely construct the command with the redirection
     if ! eval "jq -e . \"\$PHOENIX_LXC_CONFIG_FILE\" >/dev/null $jq_stderr_redirect"; then
         log_error "Invalid JSON in $PHOENIX_LXC_CONFIG_FILE."
     fi